libling/sbt-hackling/README.md

 * friendly version resolution via tags and branches
 * friendly DSL
 * finding and resolving dependency conflicts by eviction or something
+* resolving conflicts by rewriting packages
 * a way to upgrade dependencies automatically
+* automatic index of liblings with a task to publish a libling

 ## Not in scope